shipsaas/laravel-jwks/README.md

 ## Sample use cases

-Ever thinking of microservices?
+Ever thought of microservices?
 One of the biggest challenges is having the Authentication (& Authorization) service.

-However, you don't have to spend enormous time to build a brand new AuthService and migrate the current users.
+However, you don't have to spend enormous time building a brand new AuthService and migrating the current users.

 Your current app = the core, the heart of everything.
 Let's build satellite services around that.